-Tiloo's goal is to raise awareness for clean energy alternatives by promoting the use of solar energy in sun-rich but economically poor Gambia.
+Tiloo's main goal is to raise awareness for clean energy alternatives by promoting the use of solar energy in sun-rich but economically poor Gambia.

 Within the concept of help for self-help, we want to give people the means to help themselves while integrating the use of solar technologies in their everyday life.
 As such, we developed and implemented the projects Information Sessions and School Programme, described below.
 Our goal is to reach the entire country of The Gambia with these and other projects.